M1stI4orK7U8y/M1stI4orK7U8y.github.io/_posts/2019-06-03-collection-1.markdown

 title: HuanHuanHuei - A digital token exchanger
 description: |
 ---
-This [HuanHuanHuei](https://github.com/M1stI4orK7U8y/HuanHuanHuei) is a token exchanger can exchage between each two tokens.
+This [HuanHuanHuei](https://github.com/M1stI4orK7U8y/HuanHuanHuei) is a token exchanger can exchage between two tokens.
 (Only BTC and ETH for now)

 --------------------------------------------------------------------
 Developmant: Golang